hltdi/HornMorpho/README.rst

       If ``True``, specifies that the ``word`` string contains one or two spaces and that HM should try to analyze it as a *multi-word expression* (MWE).
-HM knows a limited number of MWEs, so this will not always succeed as expected.
+HM knows only a limited number of MWEs, so this will not always succeed as expected.

       ::